The Secret of Chimneys: Plot summary

-The Koh-i-Noor diamond had been stolen from the Tower of London and replaced by a paste copy some years earlier, by a French thief named King Victor.
+The Koh-i-Noor diamond had been stolen from the Tower of London and replaced by a paste copy some years earlier, by a French jewel thief named King Victor.
 Chimneys is one place where it may be hidden, though many searches have not found it.
 King Victor was released from prison in France a few months earlier, so Battle expects he will seek to recover it.
 The night Cade is in France, there is a break-in at Chimneys.
 Virginia Revel hears the noise, and sees one or two men taking old armour apart.
 She and Bill Eversleigh do not catch the thief.
-The next night, the three wait for a second attempt; they catch M Lemoine of the Sûreté, on the track of King Victor.
+The next night, the three wait for a second attempt; they catch M. Lemoine of the Sûreté, on the track of King Victor.
 Battle has been waiting for him.
-The stolen letters appear in Cade's room.
-Battle realizes the thieves want him to decode the letter that points to the location of the stolen gem, because Count Stylptitch had moved it from the place where the Queen had hidden it.
+The stolen letters reappear in Cade's room.
+It is revealed the letters were coded messages written to King Victor by an accomplice.
+Battle realizes the thieves want him to decode the letter that points to the location of the stolen gem.
 This is done, revealing the clue: "Richmond seven straight eight left three right".
 Battle follows the Richmond clue to a brick in a hidden passage, which in turn reveals a puzzling conundrum.
 Cade slips out to Dover, to find an address on a slip of paper given him by Boris Anchoukoff, valet to the late prince.
 He finds the meeting of King Victor's gang; Hiram Fish, really a Pinkerton detective on the thief's trail for his crimes in America; and the real M Lemoine tied up as a hostage.

 At Chimneys, all are gathered to hear the mysteries explained.
-In the library, Boris finds Miss Brun with a pistol, as she means to kill him and get the jewel.
+In the library, Boris finds Miss Brun with a pistol, attempting to get the jewel.
 They struggle; the gun goes off in her hand, killing her.
 Miss Brun had killed Prince Michael, because he had recognized her as someone else.
 She was the last queen consort of Herzoslovakia, thought to have been murdered with her husband in the revolution; but she escaped.
-She wrote the coded letters to Captain O'Neill, an alias of King Victor, and signed them with Virginia Revel's name.
+She wrote the coded letters to Captain O'Neill, an alias of King Victor, and signed them with the name of Virginia Revel, who had been living in Herzoslovakia with her husband, a British diplomat.
 Cade introduces the real M Lemoine to the group, while Hiram Fish snares King Victor, who has been posing as the French detective and in America as Nicholas.
 Anthony Cade gave "Mr Holmes" the dummy package; he gives the real memoirs to Jimmy McGrath to earn his £1000.
-Cade and Fish solve the conundrum; it points to a rose on the grounds, where the Koh-i-Noor is subsequently recovered.
+Cade and Fish solve the conundrum; it points to a rose bush on the grounds, where the Koh-i-Noor is subsequently recovered.
 Anthony presents himself as the missing Prince Nicholas, ready to ally with the British syndicate.
 He offers himself as Herzoslovakia's next king.
 Earlier that day, he married Virginia, who will be his queen.